 Apart from seeking new sources of financing, the FCC Group may need to refinance a portion of its current debt through bank loans and debt issues, since a significant portion of the financing of the FCC Group matures in 2018.
 Historically, the FCC Group has always been able to renew its loan agreements and expects to continue to do so over the next twelve months.
-However, the ability to renew the loan agreements depends on various factors, many of which are outside the control of the FCC Group, such as the general conditions of the economy, the availability of funds for loans from private investors and banks and the monetary policies of the markets in which the FCC Group's capacity to renew its financing.
+However, the ability to renew the loan agreements depends on various factors, many of which are outside the control of the FCC Group, such as the general conditions of the economy, the availability of funds for loans from private investors and banks and the monetary policies of the markets in which the FCC Group operates.
+Unfavourable conditions in the debt markets can obstruct or impede the FCC Group's capacity to renew its financing.
 Therefore, the FCC Group cannot guarantee its capacity to renew the loan agreements on economically attractive terms.
 The inability to renew these loans or ensure adequate financing on acceptable terms could have an adverse impact on the liquidity of the FCC Group and on its ability to cover working capital requirements.